 WHAT WE DO

-Our beautiful, off the grid school is in the neighborhood of Pantanal, one of the fastest-growing communities outside of Granada.
+Our beautiful, off the grid school is located in the neighborhood of Pantanal, one of the fastest-growing communities outside of Granada.
 We currently have a multi-use pavilion, an administration office, and six classrooms and grade levels: preschool through fourth grade.
 Thanks to a variety of resources, we have been able to maintain a construction schedule to meet the rapidly growing needs of the school.
-Our plan is to add one grade level each year and maintain our strong commitment to operate a fully accredited Christian bilingual private preschool through secondary school by 2027.
+Our plan is to add one grade level each year and maintain our strong commitment to operate a fully accredited private bilingual Christian preschool through secondary school by 2027.
 It is exciting to think our oldest grade will be our first graduating class in just a few years.

 Enjoy our updated video reflecting our school growth.